vlad17/runlmc/README.md

     * Non-sum representation: TODO(block-Toeplitz representation)
     * TODO(sparse-derivatives)
     * Short-circuit minres if no progress on convergence?
-0. TODO(fix) Investigate: when is iteration NOT converging (critical log) - what's the condition number in that case. - see skipped tests in test_lmc.
+0. TODO(fix) - better lmc testing.
+Also investigate: when is iteration NOT converging (critical log) - what's the condition number in that case.
 0. multidimensional inputs and ARD.
 0. fast predictions